nestybox/sysbox/docs/design.md

 |                     | Reduced container-to-container isolation (same uid(gid) range). |
 |                     | Storage efficient (shared Docker images). |
 |                     | Does not require shiftfs module in kernel. |

+# System container /var/lib/docker mount

+Sysvisor automatically creates and bind-mounts a host volume inside the system container's `/var/lib/docker` directory.

+This functionality is needed in order to:

+* Remove the need to place sysvisor system container images in a filesystem that supports Docker-in-Docker (e.g., btrfs).

+* Allow Docker-in-Docker when the outer Docker system container is using uid-shifting (via the shiftfs module).
+This is needed because the inner Docker mounts overlayfs on top of the container images on `/var/lib/docker/`, but overlayfs does not work when mounted on top of shiftfs, so shiftfs can't be mounted on `/var/lib/docker`.

+See sysvisor github issue #46 (https://github.com/nestybox/sysvisor/issues/46) for further details.

+The host volume that is bind mounted on the system container's `/var/lib/docker` is simply a directory inside sysvisor-mgr's data-root (`/var/lib/sysvisor`).
+This directory is created by sysvisor when the container launches, and deleted when the container stops.
+In other words, the volume / directory only exists for the life of the system container.

+This ensures that each instance of a container image gets a dedicated `/var/lib/docker` directory and thus each Docker daemon inside the system container(s) has an exclusive docker-storage area (as sharing of a docker-storage area among Docker daemons does not work per Docker).

+A couple of details:

+* When creating the host volume directory, Sysvisor sets the directory's uid:gid ownership to match the uid:gid of the root inside the system container.
+This way system container root processes can access `/var/lib/docker` inside the system container.

+* Sysvisor deals with the case where the system container image has contents in `/var/lib/docker` prior to launching the system container.
+In this case, sysvisor copies those contents to the newly created volume and sets the uid:gid ownership appropriately before performing the bind mount of the volume on top of the container's `/var/lib/docker/`.

+## Implementation

+The creation and deletion of the host volume to be mounted on `/var/lib/docker` is done by sysvisor-mgr.

+When a system container starts, sysvisor-runc requests a supplementary mount config from sysvisor-mgr. sysvisor-mgr then creates the host volume in its data-root (`/var/lib/sysvisor`) and returns a mount config to sysvisor-runc. sysvisor-runc then applies the mount config (i.e., bind mounts the host volume to the container's `/var/lib/docker`).

+When a system container stops, sysvisor-runc requests that sysvisor-mgr release any resources associated with the container. sysvisor-mgr proceeds to remove the host volume associated with the container.

 # sysvisor-fs File Emulation